-In those cases in which the University considers it necessary and justified, certification of copies may be replaced by an sworn statement by the applicant in which he or she declares that the copy is an exact reproduction of the original.
+In those cases in which the university considers it necessary and justified, certification of copies may be replaced by an sworn statement by the applicant in which they declare that the copy is an exact reproduction of the original.

-Added by agreement of the Executive Board on 21 November 2016.
+• Added by agreement of the Executive Board on 21 November 2016.